 My work experience includes extensive research, leadership coaching and program evaluation in the public school systems.
-I have primarily worked for non-governmental and university institutions.
+I have centrally worked for non-governmental and higher learning institutions.

 - Ph.
 D. 2000.
 Education (on Social and Cultural Studies).
 University of California, Berkeley.
 Dissertation: Conflict and Subordination: A Study of the Intersection of Race, Culture, and School Change in the Socialization of Children of Color.

 - MA 1988 Secondary Education.
 San Francisco State University, Focus on secondary curriculum development, and language acquisition.
-Thesis: Democracy in the Classroom
+Thesis: Democracy in the Classroom.